 Master's degrees in journalism offer versatile outcomes for students interested in management positions or other specialized roles.
-These programs take 1-3 years to complete, depending on whether students enroll in a part-time, full-time, or accelerated program.
+These degrees take 1-3 years to complete, depending on whether students enroll in a part-time, full-time, or accelerated program.

-Public Relations and Fundraising Managers
+Public Relations and Fundraising Manager

 Political scientists study, explore, and convey information about American and international political systems.
 They may work directly in politics as advisors and campaign managers, serve as political correspondents for news organizations, or teach students.

 Sociologists research how humans behave when placed in different cultures, groups, locations, and communities.
 They conduct surveys and interviews, collect data, and present their findings in academic and professional settings.

 Doctoral Degree in Journalism

 Ph.D.s in journalism are the terminal degree in the field, preparing learners for advanced careers in research, academia, or senior-level leadership.
 These programs typically take 3-5 years to complete and require students to complete advanced coursework before researching and writing a dissertation.